brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 }
 ```

-Note the new pack expansion in the _mem-initializer_.
-This is a new ability this
-paper is proposing.
-It wouldn't have made sense to have
-if you could not declare a member
-variable pack.

 Let's pick a more complex constructor.
 A `std::tuple<Ts...>` can be constructed
 from a `std::pair<T, U>` if `sizeof...(Ts) == 2` and the two corresponding types
 are convertible.
 How would we implement that?
 To do that check, we need to get